This page has two purposes.

 Posted on the National Public Relations website, March 9, 2009

 Canadian PR firm National Public Relations was one of the sponsors that brought me to Vancouver in March 2009 to give a two-day risk communication seminar (jointly with my wife and colleague Jody Lanard), organized by the University of British Columbia.
 As part of the event, the company taped this seven-minute interview with me on the basics of my “Risk = Hazard + Outrage” formula.
 The tape was posted (and labeled a “podcast”) on the National Public Relations website, and the link was emailed to conference participants and National Public Relations clients.
+It’s no longer on the National Public Relations site, so I have posted it here.
 If you prefer listening to reading, this is an okay introduction.

 -